rabbitmq/rabbitmq-website/site/feature-flags.md

 However, note that only upgrading from one minor to the next minor or major is supported.
 To upgrade from e.g. 3.8.5 to 3.10.0, it is necessary to upgrade to 3.9.x first.
 Likewise if there is one or more minor release branches between the minor version used and the next major release.
+It may work (i.e. there will be nothing inside RabbitMQ preventing this), but this scenario is unsupported for the following two
+reasons:

+ * Skipping minor versions is untested in CI.
+ * Old enough feature flags might be removed.
+If there were present for several minor branches, they are removed and their associated feature/behavior is now implicitly enabled by default, preventing clustering with older nodes.
+They are kept around for enough versions to allow the transition.

+The deprecation/removal policy of feature flags is yet to be defined.

 ## <a id="how-to-list-feature-flags" class="anchor" href="#how-to-list-feature-flags">How to List Supported Feature Flags</a>